niplav/site/leave.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2022-02-06, modified: 2022-03-18, language: english, status: notes, importance: 5, confidence: unlikely*
+*author: niplav, created: 2022-02-06, modified: 2022-03-22, language: english, status: notes, importance: 5, confidence: unlikely*

 > __The optimization power of attention-grabbing systems available over the internet is growing faster than any normal human's ability to defend against such attention grabbing, and seems likely to continue to grow.
-If one values ones own time, it therefore seems worthwhile to limit ones access to the internet.__
+If one values ones own time, it therefore seems worthwhile to limit ones access to the internet, more so than people usually do.__

 Prepare to Leave The Internet
 ==============================